-Anyone looking at a map will note there’s really only one major highway connecting Vancouver with Seattle — so how hard can it be?
-True, you can just jump on Interstate 5 and slog your way North.
-But if you’re looking to be more mindful in this journey and experience connection — especially with native culture and nature — read on for great suggestions that are unique and easy to customize.
+Anyone looking at a map will note there’s only one major highway connecting Vancouver with Seattle — so how hard can it be?
+You can jump on Interstate 5 and slog your way North.
+But if you want to be more mindful in this journey and experience connection — especially with native culture and nature — read on for great suggestions that are unique and easy to customize.

-Use this article to plan a unique Seattle to Vancouver drive — including information for crossing the US/Canada border
+Use this article to plan a unique Seattle to Vancouver drive — including excellent ideas for day trips and fun overnight getaways.

 Table of Contents — Seattle to Vancouver drive